-- Automatic upload: Logs are automatically uploaded to the log server when certain conditions are met.
+Upload logs automatically: Logs are automatically uploaded to the log server when certain conditions are met.

-- Manual upload: Logs are uploaded to the log server when the log upload API is called.
+Upload logs manually: Logs are uploaded to the log server when the log upload API is called.

 The conditions for automatic log upload are as follows: